cetz-package/cetz/src/matrix.typ

   }))
 }

-/// Create a square matrix with the diagonal set to the
+/// Create a square matrix with the diagonal set to the given values.
-/// given values
 ///
-/// - ..diag (float): Diagonal values
+/// - ..diag (float): Values in the diagonal.
 /// -> matrix
 #let diag(..diag) = {
   assert(diag.pos().len() >= 1, message: "Invalid dimension")